INRIA/scikit-learn-mooc/slides/overfit.md

 Different model families come with different form of bias, which we call inductive bias, and of complexity.

-For instance, polynomial regression tend to be smooth, and their complexity is controlled by the degree of the polynome used to fit the data.
-On the other hand, decision tree are locally constant.
-There complexity is controlled by the number of constant regions that they fit.
+For instance, polynomial regressions tend to be smooth, and their complexity is controlled by the degree of the polynome used to fit the data.
+On the other hand, decision trees are locally constant.
+Their complexity is controlled by the number of constant regions that they fit.

 ---